 If you have diabetes or know somebody who is diabetic or if you are looking to steer clear of it altogether, we recommend having a look at these five free apps for diabetes risk assessment and care:

-This app even helps track and manage aspects like water consumption and exercise.
+This app even helps track and manage aspects of water consumption and exercise.

 It is ideal for care providers to keep a tab on the user’s activities, in this regard, it even has GPS location feature to monitor activities.